isomerpages/nlb-sure/_read-to-be-sure-volume-3/rtbs03-issue1-generative-ai.md

 <br><br>
 Most artists, writers and musicians believe GenAI cannot replicate <a href="https://www.forbes.com/sites/forbestechcouncil/2023/05/26/how-generative-ai-is-changing-creative-work/?sh=7ffa3c54d9ca">human expression</a> that goes into a creative work.
 The written word, music and art are vehicles to express thoughts and share emotions, and despite how powerful this technology may be, it cannot replace our <a href="https://www.forbes.com/sites/forbestechcouncil/2023/05/26/how-generative-ai-is-changing-creative-work/?sh=7ffa3c54d9ca">urge to create</a> or human creators.
 <br><br>
 GenAI cannot replicate all the intricacies of human expressions and artistic expression.
 A creative work that connects with a human deeply will always require a <a href="https://www.wired.com/story/picture-limitless-creativity-ai-image-generators/">creative human</a> in the loop.
-AI can automate and accelerate, but it’s the <a href="https://medium.com/@ibrahimandcompany/valuing-the-human-touch-ai-authenticity-and-the-future-of-original-content-7b44e9b5d66d">human touch</a> that infuses authenticity and depth into our creations.
+AI can automate and accelerate, but it’s the <a href="https://medium.com/@ibrahimandcompany/valuing-the-human-touch-ai-authenticity-and-the-future-of-original-content-7b44e9b5d66d">human touch</a> that infuses authenticity and depth into our creations. <BR><BR>
 </td>
 	</tr>
 	<tr>